Y. C. James Yen

-After working with Chinese laborers in France during World War I, in the 1920s Yen first organized the National Association of Mass Education Movements to bring literacy to the Chinese masses, then turned to the villages of China to organize Rural Reconstruction, most famously at Ding Xian, (or, in the spelling of the time, Ting Hsien), a county in Hebei, from 1926-1937.
+After working with Chinese laborers in France during World War I, in the 1920s Yen first organized the Chinese National Association of the Mass Education Movement to bring literacy to the Chinese masses, then turned to the villages of China to organize Rural Reconstruction, most famously at Ding Xian, (or, in the spelling of the time, Ting Hsien), a county in Hebei, from 1926-1937.
 He was instrumental in founding the Joint Commission on Rural Reconstruction in 1948, which then moved to Taiwan.
 In 1952, Dr. Yen organized the Philippine Rural Reconstruction Movement and in 1960, he established the International Institute of Rural Reconstruction.
+He returned to China in the 1980s but died in New York in 1990 and was buried with his wife Alice in Silang, Cavite, Philippines at the International Institute of Rural Reconstruction.

-He returned to China in the 1980s but died in New York in 1990.
+Yen was described as a "trans-Pacific liberal," with an "explicitly liberal and democratic allegiance," who appropriated American ideas and techniques for patriotic Chinese uses.

 Biography

-Born to a scholarly but not wealthy family in Bazhong, Sichuan, in 1890, Yen was sent to a school run by the China Inland Mission, studied at Hong Kong University, and graduated in 1918 from Yale University, where he was a member of Beta Theta Pi fraternity.
+Born to a scholarly but not wealthy family in Bazhong, Sichuan, in 1890.
+He is said to have reported that he was born in 1893, three years younger than his actual age, because of his short stature.
+At the age of 13, Yen was sent to West China Diocesan College (天道學堂), Langzhong (Paoning) run by the China Inland Mission, and received baptism the next year.
+In 1906, he was transferred to an American Methodist Episcopal Mission school in Chengdu (Chengtu) at the college principal William Henry Aldis's suggestion, there he became friends with James R. Stewart, a young missionary from British Hong Kong and son of Robert Stewart.
+With Stewart's help, he enrolled at St. Paul's College, Hong Kong in 1913.
+Yen adopted the name James in memory of James R. Stewart after he died in 1916 in France during the First World War.
+He later studied at Hong Kong University, and graduated in 1918 from Yale University, where he was a member of Beta Theta Pi fraternity.
 After graduation he went to France to join the work of the International YMCA with the Chinese Labor Corps in France workers who had been sent to support the Allies in World War I. Working with them to read and write letters, Yen recalled, he found "for the first time in my ignorant intellectual life" the value of the common people of his own country.
 What they lacked was education.
 Therefore, Yen wrote a widely copied literacy primer which used 1,000 basic characters.